deepflowio/docs/translate/translated/07-integration/02-input/02-tracing/04-opentelemetry.md

 ## View Tracing Data

-Go to Grafana, open the `Distributed Tracing` Dashboard, and select `namespace = deepflow-otel-spring-demo` to choose a call for tracing.
-DeepFlow can correlate and display tracing data obtained from OpenTelemetry, eBPF, and BPF in a single Trace flame graph, covering the full-stack call path of a Spring Boot application from business code, system functions, to network interfaces, achieving true full-link distributed tracing, as shown below:
+Go to Grafana, open the `Distributed Tracing` Dashboard, select `namespace = deepflow-otel-spring-demo`, and then choose a call to trace.
+DeepFlow can correlate tracing data obtained from OpenTelemetry, eBPF, and BPF in a single Trace flame graph, covering the full-stack call path of a Spring Boot application from business code, system functions, to network interfaces, achieving true end-to-end distributed tracing, as shown below:

 ![OTel Spring Demo](https://yunshan-guangzhou.oss-cn-beijing.aliyuncs.com/pub/pic/2022082363044b24c3b37.png)

 You can also visit [DeepFlow Online Demo](https://ce-demo.deepflow.yunshan.net/d/Distributed_Tracing/distributed-tracing?var-namespace=deepflow-otel-spring-demo&from=deepflow-doc) to see the effect.

-To summarize this tracing demo:
+Summary of this tracing Demo:

-- Full-link: Integrates OTel, eBPF, and BPF, automatically tracing 100 Spans of this Trace, including 20 eBPF Spans and 34 BPF Spans
+- End-to-end: Integrated OTel, eBPF, and BPF, automatically traced 100 Spans of this Trace, including 20 eBPF Spans and 34 BPF Spans
-- Full-link: Supports automatic tracing and completion through eBPF for services without OTel instrumentation, such as Spans 1-6 (loadgenerator)
+- End-to-end: For services without OTel instrumentation, supports automatic tracing completion through eBPF, such as Spans 1-6 (loadgenerator)
-- Full-link: Supports automatic tracing and completion through eBPF for services that cannot be instrumented by OTel, such as eBPF Spans 67 and 100 depicting the start and end of MySQL Transactions (SET autocommit, commit)
+- End-to-end: For services where OTel cannot be instrumented, supports automatic tracing completion through eBPF, such as eBPF Spans 67 and 100 depicting the start and end of MySQL Transactions (SET autocommit, commit)
 - Full-stack: Supports tracing the network path between two Pods on the same K8s Node, such as Spans 91-92
 - Full-stack: Supports tracing the network path between two Pods across K8s Nodes, even if it passes through tunnel encapsulation, such as Spans 2-5 (IPIP tunnel encapsulation)
-- Full-stack: eBPF and BPF Spans interspersed among OTel Spans, connecting applications, systems, and networks, such as the significant time differences between eBPF Spans 12, 27, 41, 53 and their parent Spans (OTel) can be used to identify real performance bottlenecks, avoiding confusion among upstream and downstream application development teams
+- Full-stack: eBPF and BPF Spans interspersed among OTel Spans, connecting applications, systems, and networks, such as eBPF Spans 12, 27, 41, 53 with their parent Spans (OTel) showing significant time differences that can be used to identify real performance bottlenecks, avoiding confusion among upstream and downstream application development teams

 # Experience with OpenTelemetry WebStore Demo

 ## Deploy Demo

-This demo is from [opentelemetry-webstore-demo](https://github.com/open-telemetry/opentelemetry-demo-webstore), which is a demo composed of more than ten microservices implemented in languages such as Go, C#, Node.js, Python, and Java.
+This Demo is from [opentelemetry-webstore-demo](https://github.com/open-telemetry/opentelemetry-demo-webstore), which is a WebStore application composed of more than ten microservices implemented in languages such as Go, C#, Node.js, Python, and Java.
 Its application architecture is as follows:

 ```mermaid
 graph TD